nwops/puppet-debugger-demo/README.md

 ## Setup
 In order to run through this demo you need to setup a few things.

+Note: this will change your puppet.conf file and update some settings to use this project directory.
+## Automated Install
+`bash ./setup.sh` from this project directory

+## Manual Install
 ### Install the required gems
 This can be done in a few ways.
 1. run `bundle install` from base project directory